log4js-node/log4js-node/README.md

 NOTE: this documentation is for version 2.x, which is a work-in-progress.
 You probably want to look at [version 1.1.1 docs](https://github.com/nomiddlename/log4js-node/tree/v1.1.1) instead.

 This is a conversion of the [log4js](https://github.com/stritti/log4js) framework to work with [node](http://nodejs.org).
-I've mainly stripped out the browser-specific code and tidied up some of the javascript.
+I started out just stripping out the browser-specific code and tidying up some of the javascript to work better in node.
+It grew from there.
 Although it's got a similar name to the Java library [log4j](https://logging.apache.org/log4j/2.x/), thinking that it will behave the same way will only bring you sorrow and confusion.

+The full documentation is available [here](https://nomiddlename.github.io/log4js-node/).

 Out of the box it supports the following features: